pluralsight/guides/draft/node-js/log-information-of-your-app-through-lonline-by-dynamicloud/article.md

 Logging allows you to know more about the behaviour and performance of your app to take decisions and provide the neccesary fixes to solve a problem.
 Likewise, logging provides you information about the broken point of your app.

-Nowdays to check the results of a logging process is very hard because every log resides either into a server, virtualization, virtual server or cloud services.
+Nowdays to check the results of a logging process is very hard because every log resides either into a server, virtualization, virtual server or cloud service.